The second brain:

 "I am a happy customer!"

-I have been using the Analemma Water Rod to make coherent drinking water for several months and I am a satisfied customer.
+I have been using the Analemma Water Wand to make coherent drinking water for several months and I am a satisfied customer.
 The stir bar is super easy to use and also very convenient to carry around.
 I am very happy with the many health benefits this product offers.

 I look forward to the future applications Analemma will discover and developments for the benefit of nature, the earth and all life.